 As a cultured liberal arts college and a vested member of the North East community, MNE offers a yearly Cultural Series of concerts, lectures and performances.
 All events are open to the public, students and the college community free of charge.
-The Winter/Spring 2017 Cultural Series brochure can be viewed here.
+The Fall 2017 Cultural Series brochure can be viewed here.

 To be added to the mailing list, send your complete name and address to Patti Sullivan or call 814-725-6277.

 The pool is the home of the Mercyhurst University Men's and Women's Water Polo teams.
 Along with hosting water polo matches, the pool is open to students, faculty and staff and has open swim hours throughout the year for the North East community.

 The pool will be open for community swim and the schedule can be viewed here